 Pleasant Hills Middle School has an activity period built into the student schedule to provide additional support and enrichment for students in grades six, seven, and eight.
 Teachers in all content areas are available to work with individual students, small groups, and on certain days large groups of students.
-The activity period is also used for teacher-student mentoring time and our Olweus Bullying Prevention Program.
+The activity period is also used for teacher-student mentoring time.
 The purpose of the activity period is to meet the needs of our students promoting growth.